volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 ## Reduce the Number of Requests Performed in the Server

-If you need to fetch data in the server side render phase for SEO purposes, think which data you really need in first paint and delay the information that can be fetched in the client.
+If you need to fetch data in the server side render phase for SEO purposes, think about which data you really need in first paint and delay the information that can be fetched in the client.
 For example, in a product details page, we can fetch the product data in the server but delay the cart data to be fetched in the client, as there is no value on server side rendering the cart.